pnp/sp-dev-solutions/solutions/PagesAPISolution/NodeJS/README.md

 2) Register an application using the steps above
 3) Execute "npm i" to install dependencies
 4) Provide you application details in the config.js file
-5) Execute "npm start" to start the server
+5) Execute "npm start" to run the code

 <img src="https://pnptelemetry.azurewebsites.net/sp-dev-solutions/solutions/PagesAPISolution/NodeJS" />